 Even though it’s not required by any state, an LLC operating agreement is far more detailed than your articles of organization and provides the organizational and structural blueprint for your new LLC and should be considered a vital step in the formation process.

-Your operating agreement will contain information about the rights and responsibilities of each business owner, the amount of money or assets each owner has contributed, and voting and buy-out procedures.
+Your operating agreement will contain information about the rights and responsibilities of each business owner, the amount of money or assets each owner has contributed and voting and buy-out procedures.

 An operating agreement is a legal contract that you’re obligated to follow, so it’s best to have the help of a lawyer in drafting it.
 If you don’t have the budget for a lawyer, you can also use an online service like Rocket Lawyer.
 Distribute a copy of your LLC operating agreement to each owner, and store the original along with your certificate of formation and other official papers.

 All multi-member LLCs and LLCs with employees need an employer identification number (EIN) for federal tax filing purposes.
-Only single-member LLCs with no employees that are taxed as disregarded entities are okay without an EIN.
+Only single-member LLCs with no employees that are taxed as disregarded entities are OK without an EIN.
 Applying for an EIN is free and takes just moments on the IRS’s website.

 One of the main benefits you get from filing articles of organization and establishing an LLC is personal liability protection for all members.
 If your business is sued or owes a debt, the claimants are limited to recovering out of your company’s assets.
 However, your personal assets are safe only if you take steps to maintain financial separation between your business and personal life.
 The best way to do that is by opening a separate business bank account and business credit card that you use only for business purposes.

-Take some time to learn about your state’s rules for LLC reporting and tax filing.
+Take some time to learn about your state's rules for LLC reporting and tax filing.
 Many states require LLCs to file an annual report and pay an annual tax or fee.
-The report typically contains information about your LLC’s income, business activities, and members.
+The report typically contains information about your LLC’s income, business activities and members.
 For federal tax purposes, most LLCs are pass-through entities, which means that members report their share of the LLC’s income and losses on their personal tax return.
-Despite this, some states levy a tax on LLCs, along with a fee based on the LLC’s income.
+Despite this, some states levy a tax on LLCs, along with a fee based on the LLC's income.